Swansea, Arizona: History

 Prospecting and mining in the area first began circa 1862, but the remote location and lack of transportation kept activity to a minimum.
 By 1904, the railroad was coming to nearby Parker, and local miners Newton Evans and Thomas Jefferson Carrigan saw an opportunity to develop the area.
 Within a few years, the two miners had built a 350-ton furnace, a water pipeline to the Bill Williams River, and hoists for five mine shafts.
 They called the new town Signal (not to be confused with the other Arizona ghost town of Signal).
 By 1908, the claims in the area had been consolidated by the Clara Gold and Copper Mining Company, which set up its headquarters in the mining camp that would become Swansea.
 That same year, what was to become the Arizona and Swansea Railroad connected Signal to Bouse, some 25 mi away.
 These two factors spurred the growth of the town, and its population quickly grew to approximately 300 residents.

 When mining operations first began, the lack of smelting facilities meant that the copper ore had to be sent away for smelting.
-The destination for most of the ore was Swansea, South Wales, United Kingdom and it was sent by way of railroad to the Colorado River, and was then shipped from the Gulf of California around Cape Horn to the United Kingdom.
+The destination for most of the ore was Swansea, United Kingdom and it was sent by way of railroad to the Colorado River, and was then shipped from the Gulf of California around Cape Horn to the United Kingdom.
 Once a smelter was constructed in 1909, Signal took its new name from the previous location of the smelter they had used in Wales.
 As such, the destination of the ore sent for smelting remained the same.
 When the post office was established on March 25, 1909, it was under the name of Swansea.

 At its peak, Swansea boasted an electric light company, an auto dealer, a lumber company, two cemeteries, a saloon, theaters, restaurants, barbershops, an insurance agent, a physician, and of course the local mining and smelting facilities.